 Johan may have married a woman known as "Stina" (short for "Kristina") in February 1860, though they may not have had any children early on.
 Many of Johan's neighbors, facing lives of grinding poverty, were emigrating to Minnesota, and in 1870 he and his wife joined them.
 Perhaps, as Catholics, they also hoped to be free of interference with their practice of religion in the new land.

-On board the boat, Lars met Anna Kvern.
+On board the boat, Lars met Anna Marie Pedersdatter.
 She was traveling alone, but as she and Lars became friends, she decided to accompany his family to wherever they ended up.

 Lars Pedersen and his family, along with Anna Marie, arrived first in New York City.
 Lars and kin were all of Fredrikshald, but it's likely they gave the name "Halden" to the immigration officials at this time (as we mentioned, Lars may have chosen the name earlier).
 Anna Marie, of Sønsterudkvern, may have shortened her previous residence name to "Kvern" at that time as well.
 They traveled across the country together to join friends in Fillmore County, Minnesota.
 At the land office in Preston, they learned that there was no more unclaimed land in the area.
 They resolved to claim land farther north, but first they needed to raise some money.
 Lars and Anna worked together for the same farmer, for 50 cents a day apiece plus room and board.
 A temporary stop became a four-year sojourn.
 Lars and Anna were married on October 8, 1866 in the Union Prarie Lutheran Church.
 (Actually, the marriage was likely performed in the home of Ole Embretson.
 The church had just been founded the year before by Norwegian immigrants.
 The founders bought a two-acre lot about halfway between Preston and what later became Lanesboro, but did not erect a building until 1869.)
 Lars' and Anna's daughter Caroline was born on July 5, 1867, in or near Preston.
 That town is ten miles north of the Iowa border and only about 65 miles southeast of Sogn, where at that time Jonathan and Ann Dibble were working their farm and getting to know their new infant daughter, Minnie.

 In the second week of July, Lars and his family arrived on their claim on the eastern edge of Fergus Township, about 3.5 miles northeast of where Fergus Falls is today.
 His neighbor Ole Jorgens, who settled a few miles southeast of Lars near Wall Lake in Aurdal Township, reported that there were only a handful of white families there at the time.

-Lars claimed 160 acres (the south half of the northwest quarter, and the south half of the northeast quarter, of Section 24) just west of Aurdal School No. 80.
+Lars claimed 160 acres (the south half of the northwest quarter, and the south half of the northeast quarter, of Section 24) just west of the location reserved for Aurdal School No. 80.
 There was a large pond on the southern boundary of the claim.
 Today, the Canine Acres dog boarding center (24663 County Hwy.
 111, Fergus Falls, MN) occupies part of this land.
-Lars's brother Mat also claimed 160 acres just southwest of Lars's land.
-Mat's upside-down-L-shaped parcel included the northwest quarter of the southwest quarter of Section 24 (just south of Lars), the eastern half of the southwest quarter of Section 23, and the northeast quarter of the northeast quarter of Section 26.
+Lars's father Johannes also claimed 160 acres, just southwest of Lars's land.
+This upside-down-L-shaped parcel included the northwest quarter of the southwest quarter of Section 24 (just south of Lars), the eastern half of the southwest quarter of Section 23, and the northeast quarter of the northeast quarter of Section 26.
 This area contains numerous springs, creeks, and ponds which have expanded and contracted over time.
-Lars's pond is still there today, but a larger lake (possibly known as "Webber Lake") that bordered Mat's claim on the northwest corner has shrunken to half its size.
+Lars's pond is still there today, but a larger lake (possibly known as "Webber Lake") that bordered Johannes' claim on the northwest corner has shrunken to half its size.
 Mathias likely lived with Johannes on that claim and helped him work the land.